Martin Flashman's Course Pages

 *** DAILY ATTENDANCE SHOULD BE A HABIT! ***

-Every week (with some exceptions) teams will submit a response to
+- Bonus Points for POW: Every other week (with some exceptions) you may submit a response to

-for OK), -(3 acceptable), or unacceptable(1) and will be used in determining
+for OK), -(3 acceptable), or unacceptable(1) and will be used to give additional

 GRADES: Final grades will be determined taking into consideration